RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/KnightRider.rst

     scp system_wrapper.bit root@your_rp_ip:Knight_rider.bit

 Finally, we are ready to program the FPGA with our own bitstream file located in the **/root/** folder on Red Pitaya.
-To program the FPGA simply execute the following line in the Linux console on your Red Pitaya (use Putty):
+To program the FPGA simply execute the following line in the Linux console on your Red Pitaya (use Putty or WSL):

 .. code-block:: shell-session